Let’s test various web applications by installing PHP 8.0 on Debian 10 Buster or Debian 11 Bullseye Linux server using command line terminal…

 Embedded in HTML files, the PHP code supplemented static websites with dynamic information such as date and time or, for example, mixed in the input of users from order forms in order confirmation pages.

-The steps given here will work for all current active Debian Linux desktop and server including other distros based on it.
+The steps given here will work for all current active Debian Linux desktops and servers including other distros based on it.

 1. Add Sury PHP repo on Debian

 Where for Ubuntu, to get the latest PHP packages we need to add the Ondrej PPA repo, on Debian we use Sury- the main PHP repository for Debian.
 Thus, first we add it and then move further to perform other steps.

 echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/sury-php.list

 As we are about to get PHP packages from a newly added repo, however, the system needs to make sure that these are from the right and genuine source without any alterations.